-Social Proof is a psychological effect that leads us to follow the actions and decisions of other people.
-It has become an important part of the digital world because it is hard to know who and what we can trust online.
-In an uncertain environment, Social Proof helps us to make better decisions and allows marketers to build trust much faster.
+Social Proof is a psychological effect that leads us to copy other people’s behaviour.
+It has become an important part of how businesses communicate because it helps people choose who and what to trust online.
+In an uncertain environment, Social Proof provides a way for consumers to make better decisions.

-The term Social Proof was first coined in 1984 by Robert Cialdini, who described the effect as a kind of decision-making shortcut…
+The term Social Proof was first coined in 1984 by the psychologist Robert Cialdini.
+Building on the work of Daniel Kahneman and Amos Tversky, Cialdini described Social Proof as a kind of decision-making shortcut…

 Not every time, but the crowd is usually correct about the wisdom of actions, making the popularity of an activity a stand-in for its soundness.